Refuge room: the solution for your hypersensitive child?

 Strengths and qualities of hypersensitive children

-Hypersensitive children often develop great empathy, creativity, and acute intuition.
-Their sensitivity allows them to finely understand emotions, create deep connections with others, and fully flourish through early learning activities.
+Hypersensitive children often develop great empathy, creativity, and keen intuition.
+Their sensitivity allows them to understand emotions deeply, create profound connections with others, and thrive fully through stimulation activities.

-Their more intense neuronal activity facilitates a fine understanding of others' emotions.
+Their more intense neuronal activity facilitates subtle understanding of others' emotions.
 These children perceive emotional states acutely, anticipate others' needs, and navigate complex social interactions with finesse.

-💡In an approach to support your hypersensitive child from an early age, discover our article on musical awakening from 0 to 3 years old
+?In an approach to supporting your hypersensitive child from an early age, discover our article on musical stimulation from 0 to 3 years

-The specific needs of the hypersensitive child in their environment
+The specific needs of hypersensitive children in their environment

 The importance of an adapted and secure environment

-Sensory stimuli deeply affect the hypersensitive child.
+Sensory stimuli deeply affect hypersensitive children.
 Loud noises, bright lights, or uncomfortable textures easily trigger overload.
-A calm and structured environment, where each element such as a suitable wardrobe or dresser finds its place, promotes their emotional balance and concentration.
+A calm and structured setting, where each element like a wardrobe or adapted dresser has its place, promotes their emotional balance and concentration.

 Type of Stimulus